wikaweo/hiq-technical-test/Fullstack or frontend/README.md

 ### Coding test ###
 * Your task is to build a web application that processes files containing text.
 * The user should upload a file from his or her browser to the server and then be presented with the processed text.
-* In the processed text the application should surround every occurrence of the most used word with foo and bar.
+* In the processed text, the application should surround every occurrence of the most used word with foo and bar.
-    * Example: if the most used word is 'hiq', the processed text should display 'foohiqbar' instead of 'hiq'.
+    * Example: If the most used word is 'hiq', the processed text should display 'foohiqbar' instead of 'hiq'.
-* In this repository you'll find some useful textfiles for testing your application.
+* In this repository you'll find some useful text files for testing your application.
 * Choose one of the options below for your web application:
     * Develop a web application (frontend only)
     * Develop a restful web API (backend only)